Vitamin D3 600 Supplement

-Vitamin D3 supplementation can effectively reverse common vitamin D deficiency.
 Vitamin D3 is the active form of vitamin D. It is sourced from sheep’s wool and easily absorbed by the body.
-Vitamin D3 600IU may be taken in multiple servings to increase Vitamin D levels and correct deficiencies.
-Research suggests that an adequate supply of vitamin D can help maintain normal blood sugar levels and support blood pressure already within normal range, when taken as part of a well-balanced diet.
+Research suggests that an adequate supply of Vitamin D can help maintain normal blood sugar levels and support blood pressure already within normal range, when taken as part of a well-balanced diet.
 Vitamin D may help promote a healthy immune response as well by activating T and B cells of the immune system.
-In fact without sufficient vitamin D levels, the immune system cannot function properly to resist infection.
+In fact, without sufficient Vitamin D levels, the immune system cannot function properly to resist infection.

 Jerry Hickey is a pharmacist and radio personality and fills the esteemed role of Scientific Director and President of Invite Health.
 He has spent his professional life analyzing nutritional information and medical studies with the aim of creating the highest quality and most natural nutraceuticals for user’s maximum health benefits.
 Here, Jerry speaks about the benefits of Vitamin D…